RenderKit/embree/README.md

 -------------------

-Embree supports Windows (32-bit and 64-bit), Linux (64-bit), and macOS (64-bit).
+Embree supports Windows (32-bit and 64-bit), Linux (64-bit), and macOS (64-bit) both x86 and Apple M1 based.
 The code compiles with the Intel® Compiler, GCC, Clang, and the Microsoft Compiler.

 Using the Intel® Compiler improves performance by approximately 10%.
 Performance also varies across different operating